IdoitEngineer/OSI-Syn600/README.md

 ## OSI Super board 3 new kernel rom image

-What I've done here is to put an X-Modem implementation into the lower 1k of the normal syn600 Kernel image It turns out the Super-Board machines never used this lower 1k for anything So I grabbed the X-Modem source code courtesy of Daryl Rictor & Ross Archer Cira Aug 2002
+What I've done here is to put an X-Modem implementation into the lower 1k of the normal syn600 Kernel image.
+It turns out the Super-Board machines never used this lower 1k for anything.
+So I grabbed the X-Modem source code courtesy of Daryl Rictor & Ross Archer Cira Aug 2002.

 ---